Theadd/TorrentzRSS/README.md

 * Intersect results from another TorrentzRSS query ID *(Useful to avoid duplicates over time)*
 * Sort results in several ways
 * Exclude duplicates from searches containing movies or TV shows
-* Exclude by patterns on title or category field (Using REGEX or string literals)
+* Exclude by patterns on title or category field (Using REGEX or advanced strings)
 * Evaluate conditionals, e.g. seeds > 100

 *Do you think of another rule that might be necessary?
 Create a new issue.*